 A survey of basic contract law provides students with the history and development of contract law in the United States.
 This course examines the necessary elements of a contract, enforcement of contracts, remedies for breach of contract, drafting of documents, and analysis of case situations that the paralegal may encounter in practice.
-This is a legal specialty course.
-Prerequisite: Introduction to Law and Legal Research I.
+Prerequisites: LEI 101 and 102.